-The jury will assess the team spirit in the accomplishment of the mission, the distribution of tasks, the planning and execution of the project, but also the work done in order to find additional support and advice.
-On top of that, the quality of the presentation and the competence to communicate the results achieved will be taken into account.
+The jury will assess the team spirit in the accomplishment of the mission, the distribution of tasks, the planning and execution of the project, but also the work done to find additional support and advice.
+On top of that, the quality of the presentation and the competence to communicate the results achieved will be considered.